 Domestic Partner Benefits

 relationships will be shaped by state and federal laws, business needs,

 and a desire for an inclusive corporate culture.
 Policy decisions

-most often arise in the context of extending existing health insurance and other
+most often arise in the context of extending existing health insurance

-Although benefits may not be required by law, many employers voluntarily offer benefits
+not be required by law, many employers voluntarily offer benefits

-such as family and medical leave covering same-sex
+such as family and medical leave covering civil union partners and

 Summary for [Your State]